Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 Can students call home or send e-mail?

-Public phones are available on the main campus.
-Students are encouraged to have a phone card for calling home.
-Students will not have Internet access to read or write e-mail.
+Public phones are available on the main campus and at headquarters at no cost.
+Intermediate and Junior students will not have Internet access to read or write e-mail.

 Are there vegetarian/special needs dining options?

 At each meal there are multiple entrée choices, which include vegetarian options.
-Vegan, peanut allergy and other restrictions can be accomodated.
+Vegan, peanut allergy, gluten-free, and other restrictions can be accommodated.

 Can students exercise or participate in sports?

 Junior campers may participate in structured recreational activities and sports.
-Intermediate and high school students have access to recreational facilities including tennis courts, basketball courts, hiking trails, waterfront activities and more.
+Intermediate and High School students have access to outdoor recreational facilities including tennis courts, basketball courts, hiking trails, waterfront activities, and more.

 Do students have to wear uniforms?

-During the institute programs students do not need to wear a uniform.
+During the one-week Intensive programs students do not need to wear a uniform.

-For programs taking place between June 22 and August 5, 2013, all students, faculty and staff wear uniforms.
+For two, three, four, and six-week programs, all students, faculty, and staff wear uniforms.

 Uniform shirts must be purchased from the Interlochen Scholarshop.
 All other items are available at the Scholarshop but may be purchased elsewhere.

-Shirts: light blue polo shirts on Monday through Saturday and white on Sunday
+Shirts: light blue polo shirts on Tuesday through Saturday, white on Sunday, and light blue or white on Monday

 Does attendance at Interlochen Arts Camp improve my child's chances at being accepted to Interlochen Arts Academy or their choice of college?